sparksport/bitmovin-player-ui/README.md

 When you are happy with your changes, create a pull request to the `main` branch, **Make sure you are targeting the following base repository `sparksport/bitmovin-player-ui` and the `main` branch**

-Once the PR accepted, CircleCi will publish the new version.
+Once the PR accepted, CircleCi will publish the new version after approval (that can be done by yourself in the pipeline).

 # Bitmovin Player UI [![npm version](https://badge.fury.io/js/bitmovin-player-ui.svg)](https://badge.fury.io/js/bitmovin-player-ui) [![Build Status](https://app.travis-ci.com/bitmovin/bitmovin-player-ui.svg?branch=develop)](https://app.travis-ci.com/bitmovin/bitmovin-player-ui)
 The Bitmovin Adaptive Streaming Player UI